Faculty

 CHCMHS009 | Provide early intervention, health prevention and promotion programs |

-CHCMHS010 | Implement recovery-oriented approaches to complexity |
+CHCMHS010 | Implement recovery oriented approaches to complexity |

 CHCMHS011 | Assess and promote social, emotional and physical wellbeing |